Lucsantosg/CloudLogAnalysis/containers/containers_kubernetes.md

 * To see logs in the account domain, the user must have an IAM policy to work with the {{site.data.keyword.loganalysisshort}} service.
 The minimum role that allows viewing log entries is **Viewer**.

-## Retrieving the space ID for a cluster
-{: #logging_containers_ov_spaceid}

-You can create a cluster at the account level or within the context of an organization and space.

-To find the space ID that is associated with a cluster, run the `bx cs cluster-get` command and locate the space ID in the **logSpace** field and the space name in the **logSpaceName**.

-For more information, see [Retrieving the space ID for a cluster](/docs/services/CloudLogAnalysis/containers/containers_spaceid.html#containers_spaceid).

 ## Tutorial: Analyze logs in Kibana for an app that is deployed in a Kubernetes cluster
 {: #tutorial1}

-To learn how to use Kibana to analyze the logs of a container that is deployed in a Kubernetes cluster, see [Analyze logs in Kibana for an app that is deployed in a Kubernetes cluster](/docs/services/CloudLogAnalysis/tutorials/container_logs.html#container_logs).xs
+To learn how to use Kibana to analyze the logs of a container that is deployed in a Kubernetes cluster, see [Analyze logs in Kibana for an app that is deployed in a Kubernetes cluster](/docs/services/CloudLogAnalysis/tutorials/container_logs.html#container_logs).